readysetmark/WealthPulse/Readme.md

 	- [x] Fetch prices from first date commodity appears in ledger file until 0 balance reached
 	- [x] Store prices in a local cache (and in memory while app is running)

-Journal Parsing
-- [ ] Detect investment transactions and merge transaction lines (while continuing to use ledger file format)
-	- May need to update some transactions to accommodate this OR
-- [ ] Update ledger file to use @@ or @ spec for commodity transactions (not sure if I want to do this yet)
-	- [x] Need to fix parsing so that commodities and amounts are put in the right fields in an Entry

 Balance Report
 - [x] For leaf accounts, calculate/provide book value, real value, number of units, price, price date (may drop price date)
 	- [x] Lookup price in price DB based on end date